Aiman123-aa/screen-time-and-relationship/README .md

-# Screen exposure of children and parent-child interaction
+## Screen exposure of children and parent-child interaction

-Screen exposure is the time spent in watching or using all kinds of screen media. media use has many positive and negative
+Screen exposure is the time spent in watching or using all kinds of screen media.
+Media use has many positive and negative consequences for children.

+Parent-child interaction is important for children development.But this interaction can be disturbed because of screen use of both parents and children.

+Furthermore, if the use of media is more in parents then children also use more media because parents acts as role-model for their children.
+This also affect their relationship quality with each other.